MaltbyRL/EugeneScreeningQuestions/README.md

 ### to run thie file => node main

-the questins as well as the answers will be displayed in the command window.
+the questions as well as the answers will be displayed in the command window.